Early assurance to medical school as an undergraduate

 Participating Early Assurance Schools

 Currently enrolled students at the above schools may be eligible for early assurance to NEOMED and should contact the designated individual at the cooperating college or university for more information.
-Effective May 2021, early assurance candidates no longer apply to NEOMED for early assurance.

 NEOMED counsels prospective college students still in high school to contact the above college and universities directly in the event they are making a college choice in a large part based a potential early assurance opportunity with NEOMED.
 NEOMED does not endorse one school’s offerings over another.
 All cooperating schools have a history of providing NEOMED students with an excellent pre-medical foundation.
 Families are highly encouraged to select an institution based on overall fit for your student’s expectations of an undergraduate experience.
 We encourage families to learn more and develop an orientation toward viewing medical education in the context of culmination after the completion of the required post-graduate residency after medical school as opposed to focusing on an undergraduate “fast-track” to medical school.
 Student development and co-curricular experiences are an integral component of medical education.

-Coming in 2025 and 2026: Introducing the NEOMED Transformational Year
+Introducing the NEOMED Transformational Year

 Over the past 50 years the practice of medicine has changed immensely.
 Medical education has responded accordingly.
-Today’s medical school candidates present exceptional levels of academic achievement and the corresponding MCAT mastery in preparation for a compelling career that will include life-long learning and medical board exam proficiency.
+Today’s medical school candidates present exceptional levels of academic achievement paired with corresponding MCAT mastery in preparation for a compelling career that will include life-long learning and medical board exam proficiency.
 Today’s medical school candidates more often than not complete gap year experiences adding hundreds of hours of clinical employment and service, research, leadership, and advanced degree credentials to their career experiences prior to starting medical school.
 Every medical school student starting the NEOMED M.D. program will need to reach this level of curricular and professional-development proficiency prior to starting medical school regardless of admission plan.

 Beginning with early assurance students matriculating to NEOMED in 2025 and fully adopted for 2026, early assurance students joining NEOMED from cooperating undergraduate schools will complete a one-year master’s degree program of study at NEOMED prior to entry into the NEOMED M.D. program.

 The Early Assurance Undergraduate Plan provides a two-step process to enter the College of Medicine at NEOMED as a Doctor of Medicine (M.D.) student.
-Please note that entry into the early assurance pathway changed in May 2021.

-The first step consists of undergraduate students currently enrolled at a partner college or university earning an early assurance nomination through their current school’s nomination process.
-Nominated candidates interview with NEOMED for early assurance privilege.
+The first step consists of undergraduate students currently enrolled at a cooperating college or university earning an early assurance nomination through their current school’s nomination process.
+Nominated candidates will interview with NEOMED for early assurance privilege.
 Early assurance privilege reserves a seat in a future medical school class at NEOMED should candidates meet or exceed early assurance plan admission standards.

 The second step allows students granted early assurance privileges to start the M.D. program at NEOMED in 2023 and 2024 to apply for admission through AMCAS using the Early Assurance plan to earn their admission.